High Point Office

 B. Knowledge, Skills, Abilities, Training & Experience Requirements

-Knowledge of non-directive counseling, case management, family and group dynamics, intervention techniques, community planning and organization.
-Knowledge of laws, regulations and policies which govern PHSSCA.
+Knowledge of counseling, case management, family and group dynamics, intervention techniques, community planning and organization.
 Excellent oral and written communication skills.
 Considerable knowledge of medical, behavioral and psychosocial problems.
 Skill in establishing rapport with client’s problems.
 Ability to understand, interpret and explain genetic aspects of sickle cell syndrome and maintain effective working relationships with clients and their families, the medical and social service communities, and the public school system.
 Ability to coordinate the services of multiple agencies to meet the needs of individual clients and families.

 C. Training and Experience Requirements: